nata1y/SMS-Spam-Detection/README.md

 b3) Or, use docker-compose and automatically train and host.

+Be aware, the regression model is trained in this step and takes a while.

-For Linux
+For Linux:
 ```
 $ docker-compose -f docker-compose.train.yml build
 $ docker-compose -f docker-compose.train.yml up -d && ./get_training_data.sh && docker-compose -f docker-compose.train.yml down
 ```
-For windows:
+For Windows:
 ```
 $ docker-compose -f docker-compose.train.yml build
 $ docker-compose -f docker-compose.train.yml up -d && ./get_training_data.bat && docker-compose -f docker-compose.train.yml down
 ```

-From now on, use this command to run the system without retraining everything
+From now on, use this command to run the system without retraining everything.
 ```
 docker-compose up --build
 ```